This post was first published in 2018 but has been updated in 2019 with the most recent information of the top things to do in Slovenia.

 Ljubljana

-In the recent years, the capital of Slovenia won the prestigious World Travel Market Responsible Tourism Award for its efforts in sustainable tourism development and its commitment to goals in quality of life for citizens and visitors alike.
+In recent years, the capital of Slovenia won the prestigious World Travel Market Responsible Tourism Award for its efforts in sustainable tourism development and its commitment to goals in quality of life for citizens and visitors alike.

-The city is small and easy to explore on foot or on a bike, which means that you can see most of the Slovenia attractions and what the city has to offer in 1 or 2 days.
+The city is small and easy to explore on foot or on a bike, which means that you can see most of the attractions and what the city has to offer in 1 or 2 days.

 Explore the Ljubljana Castle, where you can enjoy sprawling views of the city and its surroundings, stroll along Ljubljanica River bustling with shops and restaurants, grab some local produce from the Central Market (biggest farmers market and one of the best places in Slovenia), and get your first taste of local cuisine at one of the many farm-to-table restaurants in the city centre.
-We recommend a visit to the new zero-waste Monstera Bistro!
+We recommend a visit to the new zero-waste Georgie Bistro!

 Save a day for a trip to Velika Planina, Slovenia’s biggest shepherd meadow where you can learn all about the life of local herdsmen and their cattle.
 Join a guided tour that departs every Saturday morning, or choose to explore on your own.